Finance and Management (BSc)

 |Marketing and Strategy||BS2540||20 credits|

-In year three you take three compulsory double modules and three optional double modules.
+In year three you take three compulsory double modules, two compulsory single modules and two optional double modules.

 |Module title||Module code||Credits|